-The Delany Center for Educational Enrichment
+Center for Academic Enrichment

-The Delany Center for Educational Enrichment is a division of the School of Education at Pace University, and a full-service educational enhancement provider specializing in reading, writing, and literacy.
+The Center for Academic Enrichment is a division of the School of Education at Pace University, and a full-service educational enhancement provider specializing in reading, writing, and literacy.
 The Center provides:

-- Developmental reading for pre-K, elementary, and middle school students - Language skills for middle school ESL students
+- Developmental reading for pre-K, elementary, and middle school students - · Language skills for middle school ESL students

-Students at the Delany Center are evaluated and programs are designed to meet their individual needs.
+Students at the Center are evaluated and programs are designed to meet their individual needs.
 The program emphasizes a skills-based approach with an emphasis on literature, and reinforces literacy skills for parents and children at home.
 Elementary and middle school students, both US and foreign-born, receive instruction in small groups or in private sessions to improve reading skills.
-Sister St. John Delany, PhD, is the Director of the Delany Center for Educational Enrichment.